dafraer/messenger/README.md

 ## Getting Started

 ### Try Adres-talk for Yourself
-WordBuddy is available at [adrestalk.cc](https://adrestalk.cc)!
+Messenger is available at [adrestalk.cc](https://adrestalk.cc)!
 You can text me to try it out, my username is dafraer.
 For a full list of features, check out the [Features](#features) section.

 ### Run Locally

-You can easily run Luodingo locally using Docker Compose by following these steps:
+You can easily run Messenger locally using Docker Compose by following these steps:

 #### 1. Download the `docker-compose.yaml` file
 Open your terminal and run: